codetricity/ricoh360-viewer-offline/docs/index.md

-# Using RICOH360 Viewer On-site with no Internet in your own iOS application
+# Using RICOH360 Viewer On-site with no Internet

 ![overview](images/overview_offline.png)